 Flow of Funds

-While there is a lot of nuance in how pools get allocated by Allocation
+While there is nuance in how pools get allocated by Strategies, there are

-Strategies, generally speaking there are four steps in the life cycle of a pool.
+generally four steps in the life cycle of a pool.

 Creating a pool